zefanyakharisma-cell/Dashboard-Partnership/README.md

 The bundled dataset is Petra Christian University's real partnership portfolio (snapshot 2026-05-21):

-- **40 departments / faculties** (Engineering, Business, Communication, Informatics, Civil & Planning, etc.)
+- **38 departments / faculties / units** (Engineering, Business, Communication, Informatics, Civil & Planning, etc.)
-- **706 institutions** across domestic and international partners
+- **1,201 institutions** across domestic and international partners
-- **1,009 agreements** spanning every workflow stage and lifecycle status
+- **2,289 agreements** spanning every workflow stage and lifecycle status
+- **1,130 flagged as new partners** in the source dataset
 - **5 demo users** across all roles (added on top of the dataset — the source has no user records)
 - **Activity logs** for every status transition
 - **Notifications** auto-generated for upcoming expirations